+- 3. Brian Hocking, "The Ministry of Foreign Affairs and the National Diplomatic System," in Diplomacy in a Globalizing World, edited by Pauline Kerr and Geoffrey Wiseman (Oxford University Press 2013). - 4.
+Paul Sharp,"For Diplomacy: Representation and the Study of International Relations," International Studies Review 2(1), pp. 33-57.

-Nov.
-24 G REAT POWERS IN DIPLOMACY Knud Erik Jorgensen, "The European Union in Multilateral Diplomacy," The Hague Journal of Diplomacy 4 (2009) pp. 189-209.
-Chen Zhimin, "US Diplomacy and Diplomats: A Chinese View," The Hague Journal of Diplomacy 6 (2011) pp. 277-297.
-Gunnar Sjostedt, "Leadership in multilateral negotiations: Crisis of transition?," in International Negotiation edited by Peter Berton et al. (S martin's Press 2005), pp. 223-253.
-December 1 DIPLOMACY AND INTERCULTURAL COMMUNICATION William H. Requelo and John L. Graham, Global Negotiation: The New Rule (Palgrave 2008).
-Read chapter 4 "Cultural differences in negotiation style (pp. 69-89) and chapter 12, "The Chinese negotiation style" (pp. 217-229) Weldon library reserve Perspective from a French diplomat: Gilles Andreani, "Negotiating wit Savoir Faire: Twelve Rules for Negotiating with the United States," pp 279-292 in Richard H. Solomon and Nigel Quinney, American Negotiatin Behavior (New York: US Institute of Peace 2010).
-Library reserve DECEMBER 8 CLIMATE DIPLOMACY: THE PARIS CONFERENCE Jon Hovi, Tora Skodvin and Stine Aakre, "Can Climate Negotiation Succeed?"
-Politics and Governance, vol. 1, no. 2 (2013), pp. 138-15 Getting to Yes, chapters 6-8, pp. 99-150 December 15 Research paper due
+SEPT.
+27 DIPLOMACY AND INTERCULTURAL COMMUNICATION

+- 5. William H. Requelo and John L. Graham, Global Negotiation: The New Rules (Palgrave 2008).
+Read chapter 4 "Cultural differences in negotiation style" (pp. 69-89) and chapter 12, "The Chinese negotiation style" (pp. 217-229). - 6.
+Perspective from a French diplomat: Gilles Andreani, "Negotiating with Savoir Faire: Twelve Rules for Negotiating with the United States," pp. 279-292 in Richard H. Solomon and Nigel Quinney, American Negotiating Behavior (New York: US Institute of Peace 2010).
+Library reserve